pip-services/pip-services-docs/content/en/toolkit/recipes/rest_client/_index.md

 ### The REST service

+Our first step is to create a REST service.
+For this, we create a subclass of the RestService class.
+To show the different HTTP communication methods, this subclass includes one function per HTTP method.
+Each of these functions returns a message and a data parameter.
+Our component also includes a register() method, which is used to register the route for each of the HTTP methods.

+Once we have defined our REST service, we instantiate and configure it to run on our local machine.
+Then, we make it available with the open() method.
+The following code shows how this program looks like:

 ### The REST client

+Now that we have our REST service, we build a REST client that connects to it.
+This client has a function for each of the HTTP methods which calls the corresponding methods in our REST service.

+Once we have defined our component, we instantiate and configure it, pointing toward the endpoint previously defined in the REST service.
+Then, we connect it to the service with the open() method.
+The code below shows how to do this:

 ### Using the different HTTP methods

+Our last step is to call each of the client’s functions and obtain the respective results.
+The following commands show how to do this:

+which, after running, each command returns the same following result:

 ### Final code

+The code below summarizes the steps learned in the previous sections.

+Which after running produces the following outcome:

 ### Wrapping up